Learn about the risks of using CBD.

 There are a ton of excellent CBD products available that don’t rely on smoking or vaping to deliver CBD into the body.
 This saves your lungs and keeps harmful compounds like carbon monoxide out of your bloodstream.

-Learn more about how much CBD to take.
+Learn more about how much CBD you should take.

 If you’ve never used CBD before, it’s important you understand how to find the best dose for your body individually.
 The effective dose of CBD is different for everybody, so you have to use some trial and error to find what works for you.